JohannesBergerSiroky/dl/README.md

 You can build this in Linux by typing:

 `gcc -Wall dl.c -o dl`

 After this you can place the file in usr/local/bin for example.
+Dl will list file names and directory names and truncate the length of them if the names are bigger than 20 characters.
+If you don't want this then you can type:

+`dl -v`

 Thank you for visiting this page!